lightly-io/workshop-sustainable-productivity/README.md

 - different stress levels needed depending on tasks.
 Mountain bike not same as brain surgery.
 - Need challenging, meaningful tasks and no distractions to get into a state of flow.
 - Feeling of ”f- yeah, I'm good at this” + time disappears → signs of flow
-- Computer games usually easiest way to experience flow.
+- Create 1-4 hours every day where you and your team have the ability to experience flow.
+XP?
+Limiting distractions?
+Separate rooms?
+- Collaboration is hindering flow.
+Maybe we are collaborating too much? :O

 ### Data

 - measure teams stress levels to know if where in the right place
 - without data, stress is usually binary: ”are you stressed or not?”
 - binary stress levels not very helpful since everyone in tech is kind of stressed
-- We've built **Thriver** to do this: [www.thriver.io](http://www.thriver.io)
 - Now you're able to make decision based on data to optimize for flow.
 Increase or decrease depending on team's state of mind.
+- Use a Google Form (free) or OfficeVibe (costs money).

 ### Other

 - apps such as Freedom (freedom.to) and Self-Control (selfcontrolapp.com) are helpful to create distraction-free environment.
 Silent focus rooms – and/or times of day – is usually needed as well.
-- No distractions will need to new levels of communication.
-Do I really need to send this email, or bother someone in person?
-Can I write a more thorough email?
 - Don't mistake motion for progress.
 Genuis inventions look simple from the outside.
 Lots of noise != productivity.
-- Jack Dorsey, CEO of Twitter & Square, wakes up 30mins early every morning to meditate.
-Why?
-Investment of time: rest of day more productive = valuable investment.
-- No need to use the word mindfulness.
-Just remove distractions and do things that are meaningful and challening.
-The rest will take care of itself.
 - To prioritze optimal mental states could mean to tell the people to *care less* about project.
 Decreased stress → increased productivity → better end result.
 Counter-intuitive for managers.

 ## Contact
 Reach me on Twitter ([@mattisern](http://www.twitter.com/mattisern)) and email (mattis@lightly.io) and [LinkedIn](https://se.linkedin.com/in/mattiserngren).
-I work at [Lightly](http://www.lightly.io) and [Thriver](http://www.thriver.io).
+I work at [Lightly](http://www.lightly.io).